 Employees want to know how they’re doing and where to improve.
 Monthly one-on-ones aren’t enough.
 Giving constructive feedback helps them grow and reassures them of their purpose.
 It’s important that continuous feedback is implemented from the top because it introduces a culture of feedback to your entire organization where employees are invited to provide direct feedback to their managers and the leadership team.
 A continuous feedback loop should incorporate an action plan to follow up on feedback received from both employees and employers.
 Just as you can help employees grow into their roles, they can provide constructive feedback to help you grow in yours as well.

-Recognition is an important component of improving employee engagement.
+Employee recognition is an important component of improving engagement within a workforce.
 Recognition doesn’t need to happen in a scaled program.
 Recognizing your employees can happen on a daily basis as a part of the company culture.
 This fosters an environment of appreciation and closeness within your organization.
 The idea is to get your employees to feel valued and emotionally connected with their peers and leadership.
 These are two important components of feeling engaged in any organization.
 To take a step further, create recognition and incentive programs that reward employees for their hard work and dedication.
 When creating a program, make sure that it embodies your company’s core values so that it has purpose.
 Although we know that financial compensation isn’t the sole factor for employee engagement, it has the potential to motivate your workforce and unite performance.

 Your employees crave personal growth.
 Employees want to be constantly growing and improving their skills.
 When employees stop growing and stop challenging themselves, they become bored and complacent in their roles.
 They eventually become uninspired and lack the motivation to creatively solve problems.
 When this happens, your organization misses out on opportunities that could really boost or improve the bottom line.
 Your employees are the best source for new ideas and opportunities.
 To invest in your employee’s personal growth, help them build new skills, provide mentorship, and offer courses or industry conferences that will help them further develop their skills.